ka1ata/javascript-calculator/README.md

 Why did I make this calculator?

 I made this calculator to show off my programming skills.
-With this, I want to impress the people who will assign me their work tasks.
-I may not have much experience as a QA, but there is a first time for everything, right?
+With this I want to impress the people who will assign me their work tasks.
+I have been working as a QA Engineer for many years and I can make test plan and test case for your products.
 I am a very ambitious and hardworking person and I always do my work with great pleasure.

 Link for my work: https://ka1ata.github.io/